 Upon seeing Hubble's work, even Albert Einstein changed his opinion of a static universe and called his insertion of the cosmological constant the "biggest blunder" of his professional career.
 Hubble's discovery actually confirmed Einstein's theory of general relativity, which predicts that the universe must be expanding or contracting.
 Einstein refused to accept this idea because of his cultural biases.
 His work had not predicted a static universe, but he assumed this must be the case given what he had grown up believing.
 When confronted with the data, he recognized that his earlier beliefs were flawed, and came to accept the findings of the science behind the idea.
 This is a hallmark of science: While an individual's beliefs may be biased by personal experience, the scientific enterprise works to collect data to allow for a more objective conclusion to be identified.
 Incorrect ideas may be upheld for some amount of time, but eventually the preponderance of evidence helps to lead us to correct these ideas.
 Once used as a term of disparagement, the "Big Bang" theory is now the leading explanation for the origin of the universe as we know it.

 There are other questions we can ask about the origin of the universe, not all of which can be answered by science.
-Scientists can answer when and how the universe began, but cannot calculate the reason why it began, for example.
+Scientists can answer when and how the universe began but cannot calculate the reason why it began, for example.
 That type of question must be explored through philosophy, religion, and other ways of thinking.
 The questions that scientists ask must be testable.
-Scientists have provided answers to testable questions that have helped us calculate the age of the universe, like how distant are certain stars and how fast are they receding from us.
+Scientists have provided answers to testable questions that have helped us calculate the age of the universe, like how distant certain stars are and how fast they are receding from us.
 Whether or not we can get a definitive answer, we can be confident in the process by which the explanations were developed, allowing us to rely on the knowledge that is produced through the process of science.
-Someday we may find evidence to help us understand why the universe was created, but for the time being science will limit itself to the last 13.7 or so billion years of phenomenon to investigate.
+Someday we may find evidence to help us understand why the universe was created, but for the time being science will limit itself to the last 13.78 or so billion years of phenomena to investigate.